JRC1995/ZeroPromptSearch/readme.md

 4. **Tabular Chain-of-Thoughts** (```cot_tab```) - This is the zero-shot tabular cot prompt introduced in [4] - ```\n|step|subquestion|process|result|\n```.
 It's a simple way to produce a structured tabular format reasoning steps.
 We use newline for decomposition again but unlike before newline decomposition is more meaningful here - because each decomposed newline will correspond to a step in the table.

 5. **Struct** (```struct```) - This prompt uses elements of many of the above prompts.
-It provides a detailed instruction to decompose the solution/answer into steps and substeps (with subproblem identification, relevant facts, and solution).
-This produces highly structured results and can be decomposed according the structure similar to ```cot```.
-Detailes of the prompt can be found in ```prompt.py``` and the dcomposition code can be found in ```node_transition.py```.
+It provides detailed instructions to decompose the solution/answer into steps and substeps (with subproblem identification, relevant facts, and solution).
+This produces highly structured results and can be decomposed according to the structure similar to ```cot```.
+Details of the prompt can be found in ```prompt.py``` and the decomposition code can be found in ```node_transition.py```.

 6. **Struct Minimal** (```struct_min```) - It's similar to struct with one less substep.
 Details in ```prompt.py```.
 I haven't run this variant - there could be bugs.

-You can modify ```prompt.py``` to add few shot prompts.
+You can modify ```prompt.py``` to add a few shot prompts.

 ### Search Styles

 All the search codes can be found in ```Search/```.

-* ```none``` - This methods don't apply any particular search strategy besides standard autoregressive greedy decoding.
-This can be combined with ```SC=True``` for self-consistency with multiple-sampling.
+* ```none``` - This method doesn't apply any particular search strategy besides standard autoregressive greedy decoding.
+This can be combined with ```SC=True``` for self-consistency with multiple sampling.
 * ```MultiSearch``` - This strategy uses multi-sampling.
-Then rewards for each samples (accumulative reward for each decomposed steps) are generated after the fact.
+Then the rewards for each sample (accumulative reward for each decomposed step) are generated after the fact.
 Rewards are used for voting answers in various ways to be described later.
 * ```MultiGreedy``` - This strategy uses greedy search but at the level of steps (unlike ```none```).
 At every iteration, given the history chain of reasoning steps, the model generates some k next reasoning step candidates.
 Each of the k candidates are then scored (assigned a reward).
-Then the maximum scoring candidate is selected.
+Then the maximum-scoring candidate is selected.
 This strategy is used in parallel for multiple samples of initial reasoning steps which leads to multiple search results which can be used for self-consistency.
   This search strategy can be thought of as similar to DFS from Tree of Thought [5] but without any backtracking.
 * ```BeamSearch``` - This is the beam search version of the above.
-The implementation is inspired from [6].
+The implementation is inspired by [6].
 Moreover, this method can be thought of as similar to the BFS method (with truncated frontiers) used in Tree of Thought [5].
-* ```DivBeamSearch``` - This is same as beam search but encourages more diversity in generation by restricting siblings.
+* ```DivBeamSearch``` - This is the same as beam search but encourages more diversity in generation by restricting siblings.
 In each iteration a maximum of m (m << beam size (I use m=2)) siblings are allowed.
 If there is space in the beam size after choosing all candidates following this restricting the residual candidates are added based on their rewards.
 The idea is similar in spirit to [7] but we don't strictly modify the equation of the scoring with a penalty - but use more of a hard constraint as described.
 * ```MCTS``` - This is Monte Carlo Tree Search.
 The implementation follows the structure [here](https://www.geeksforgeeks.org/ml-monte-carlo-tree-search-mcts/) roughly.
-It takes some inspirations from [8].
+It takes some inspiration from [8].
 * ```SPMCTS``` - This implementation (Semi-Parallel Monte Carlo Tree Search) parallelizes MCTS a bit more.
-It select multiple leafs at once and rolls out multiple paths at once.
-It takes fewer sequential iterations on the other hand.
+It selects multiple leaves at once and rolls out multiple paths at once.
+As such, it takes fewer sequential iterations.
 The end result is a similar number of samples as MCTS.
 The implementations are not computationally equivalent however and not intended to be.

-Note while some of the method are inspired by prior work, none of these are attempted to be perfectly faithful implementations of those papers for reproducibility.
+Note while some of the methods are inspired by prior work, they are not attempted to be perfectly faithful implementations of those papers.

 ### Reward Types

 Similar to [6,8] the reward for each step is calculated based on self-evaluation and confidence of generation of the step (based on logprobs).
-The self-evaluation technique uses LLMs to evaluate its own generations by asking multi-choice questions asking about the helpfulness/correctness of the step.
+The self-evaluation technique uses LLMs to evaluate its own generations by asking multi-choice questions (MCQ) about the helpfulness/correctness of the step (the self-evaluation questions can be found in ```rewards.py```).

 Different types of reward types and combos are available as arguments in ```argparse.py```.

-* ```confidence``` - Only uses confidence as rewards.
+* ```confidence``` - Only uses confidence (based on logprobs) as the reward.
-* ```correctness``` - Only uses answer probabilities from a step correctness-related MCQ as reward.
+* ```correctness``` - Only uses answer probabilities from a step correctness-related MCQ as the reward.
-* ```helpfulness``` - Only uses answer probabilities from a step helpfulness-related MCQ as reward
+* ```helpfulness``` - Only uses answer probabilities from a step helpfulness-related MCQ as the reward
 * ```both``` - Uses both ```correctness``` and ```helpfulness```.
 * ```confidence+correctness``` - Uses both ```confidence``` and ```correctness```.
 * ```confidence+helpfulness``` - Uses both ```confidence``` and ```helpfulness```.